synxty/idea/index.md

 Each champion has three unique abilities that require energy to cast: a **Basic**, a **Special**, and an **Ultimate**.
 The amount of energy needed to cast an ability is not fixed and can vary.
 These abilities are represented by cards that are shuffled and drawn from three separate decks, one for each type of ability.

-At the beginning of the game, both players draw two cards from each deck, and their energy bars are fully charged.

 Rather than traditional turns, players engage in simultaneous gameplay, where each round consists of three phases:

 - **Selection Phase:** In this phase, players select three cards from their hand, one for each type of ability, and lock them in for the Planning Phase.
 - **Planning Phase:** During this phase, players can strategically move their champions on the board and choose the ability cards as well as their cast order for the Battle Phase.
 - **Battle Phase:** In this final phase, the battlefield ignites with combat as champions unleash their abilities.
 Defeated champions are removed from the board and sent to the graveyard.

-At the end of each round, the cards played are returned to the bottom of the respective deck, and each player draws the same amount of cards they used in the previous round so a new one can start.

 The game concludes when one of the players has no champions remaining on the board or on the bench.